astronomer/docs/learn/airflow-mlops.md

 In practice, following modern model operations patterns when using Airflow for MLOps means:

 - Performing exploratory data analysis and test potential ML applications on small subsets of data in a notebook environment before moving to production.
 Tools like [Jupyter notebooks](https://jupyter.org/) are widely used and run Python code you can later convert to tasks in Airflow DAGs.
-- Using Airflow to orchestrate model training, fine-tuning, testing and deployment.
+- Using Airflow to orchestrate model training, fine-tuning, testing, and deployment.
 - Having Airflow tasks monitor the performance of your model and perform automated actions such as re-training, re-deploying, or alerting if the performance drops below a certain threshold.

 ![Diagram showing different Airflow DAGs relating to model operations in an MLOps pipeline](/img/guides/airflow-mlops_ml_dags.png)